-Applicants are responsible for preparing and submitting their application to the Secretary of the FC for the institution to which their office or post is assigned by the deadline date specified in the timetable for that year's scheme.
-Applicants should complete the relevant documentation providing evidence for their sustained excellence in teaching and sustained general and/or administrative contributions and service in support of their institution's academic priorities.
+Applicants are responsible for preparing and submitting their application to the Secretary of the FC for the institution to which their office or post is assigned by the deadline date specified in the timetable for that year's exercise.
+Applicants should complete the relevant documentation providing evidence of their significant and sustained excellence in teaching and sustained general and/or administrative contributions and service in support of their institution's academic priorities.
 Applicants should provide examples and evidence in their application of any contribution they feel would support their case for progression.

-Most successful proposals for Scheme B will result in the award of one contribution increment; exceptional cases would need to be made for the award of two increments (up to point 63).
-If a candidate is successful, this level of contribution then becomes the normal expectation for that Associate Professor and the same evidence will not attract additional contribution rewards in future.
-It would not normally be expected that an application for increments from the same Associate Professor Grade 10 candidate is made in two successive exercises.
-However, if one increment has been awarded in a previous exercise, an application can be made for an additional increment in a subsequent exercise.
+Most successful proposals for Scheme B will result in the award of one contribution increment: exceptional cases would need to be made for the award of two increments (up to point 63).
+If an applicant is successful, this level of contribution then becomes the normal expectation for that Associate Professor and the same evidence will not attract additional contribution rewards in future.
+It would not normally be expected that an application for increments from the same Associate Professor (Grade 10) applicant is made in two successive exercises.
+However, if one increment has been awarded in a previous exercise which takes the applicant to point 62, an application can be made for an additional increment in a subsequent exercise.